TsekNet/website/blog/_posts/2020-08-03-startblogging.md

 ### My Theme

-My blog leverages the Hydejack pro theme.
+My blog leverages the Hydejack Pro theme.
 The [Hydejack documentation](https://hydejack.com/docs/) is a good place to get started if you're interested.
 The main benefit I've found for the pro version of this theme is dark mode support.